 Stretching yourself is empowering.
 It get’s your creative juices flowing like the rapids in a river.
 It motivates you to keep improving, to keep working harder, to do what other people are not ready to do.

 Your mind will be seeking ways for you to achieve your stretch goal even if looks way too far right now

-Believe in that.
-You will be surprised how the universe comes to your aid when you stretch yourself.
+Believe in that and the universe comes to your aid – when you stretch yourself.

-A good coach can help you identify, set and achieve your stretch goals so that is something else you may want to consider.
+A good coach can help you find, set and meet your stretch goals so that is something else you may want to consider.

 It is staying there and improving when the real hard work – and fun – truly begins.

 Go and stretch yourself.
 Believe that you can do it.
-Don’t focus on the how for now, your unconscious mind will guide you accordingly.
-By staying out of your comfort zone you will achieve so much more and what you are truly capable of, I assure you, is more than you probably think.
+Don’t focus on the how for now, your unconscious mind will guide you so.
+By staying out of your comfort zone you will make so much more and what you are truly capable of, I assure you, is more than you probably think.